We Can Help You Help Others

 SSDI Literacy Is Important To Your Organization

-For people with mental illness, a chronic condition or severe injury, SSDI can mean the difference between being a homeowner or being homeless; getting needed medicines and healthcare or getting progressively worse; eating three meals a day or going hungry.
+For people with mental illness, a chronic condition or severe injury, Social Security Disability Insurance (SSDI) can mean the difference between being a homeowner or being homeless; getting needed medicines and healthcare or getting progressively worse; eating three meals a day or going hungry.

 All too often, individuals are denied benefits or must wait years before they receive benefits.
 This often long waiting period is frequently spent with no income, no healthcare, and endless worry about their and their families’ future.
 SSDI and the benefits it provides can bring relief.

-Approval for SSDI unlocks access to money-saving, life-enhancing benefits beyond regular monthly income.
+Approval for Social Security Disability Insurance unlocks access to money-saving, life-enhancing benefits beyond regular monthly income.

 You’re eligible for this medical, hospital and prescription coverage 24 months after your SSDI benefits begin.